mackenzie-norman/CS416/notebook.md

 Here is the url for viewing it. [https://github.com/mackenzie-norman/editor_example/](https://github.com/mackenzie-norman/editor_example/)

-I think it came out pretty neat and I got learn about VSCode extensions
+I think it came out pretty neat and I got to learn about VSCode extensions.